refinedev/refine/documentation/docs/api-reference/core/providers/audit-log-provider.md

 The `meta.audit` allows you to manage the audit log events for a resource.
 It can additionally manage which type of mutations an event will have when created, **if no definition is made, it will have all**

-For examepl, if you have the code below, only events will be created for the `create` mutation.
+For example, if you have the code below, only events will be created for the `create` mutation.

 ```ts title="App.tsx"
 <Refine